When to Classify a Worker as an Independent Contractor

 3. Do you need specialized expertise or just another helping hand?

-Independent contractors are experts in their field of work and have built their business around their skillset.
-When deciding whether to engage independent talent or hire an employee, consider whether the work you need done requires a specialized set of skills.
+Independent contractors are experts in their field of work and have built their businesses around their skills.
+When deciding whether to engage independent talent or hire an employee, consider whether the work you need to be done requires a specialized set of skills.
 If your project is more generalized work that existing employees have the skills to complete, the work should be assigned to an internal employee or a new hire if your workforce is at capacity.

 Check out: Should I Hire a 1099 Contractor or W2 Employee?
 6 Questions to Ask